 It’s Thanksgiving.
 So, it’s a time to reflect on what to be thankful for.
 I am grateful for a bounty of experiences, people and things.
 One person in particular has made such a difference in my life this year, that is my Frost Finery sidekick, metalsmith extraordinaire and creator of many things, Kelly Tinker.

 She’s been a huge help, especially while I’ve been pregnant and trying to keep up with a business that can be physically demanding.
 She is also just a breathe of fresh air and one of the most talented and capable people I’ve had the pleasure of knowing.
-I’m very pleased to share a highlight interview with Kelly and some of her works of art below.
+I’m very pleased to share an interview with Kelly and some of her personal works of art below.

 Q: What draws you to metalsmithing?